 The connection between healthy weight loss and regular sleeping habits is not usually the first thing a person considers as being necessary for dieting success, but the two are directly linked.
 Sleep plays an important role in overall health and provides many benefits for people who are trying to lose weight and keep it off.
 A healthy sleep cycle is directly related to appetite and the body’s chemistry throughout the day.
 By considering some easy to implement suggestions and acknowledging existing bad habits, individuals become better prepared to successfully attain and maintain their weight loss goals.

 Understanding the benefits of healthy sleeping habits is a good place to begin.
 A healthy sleep cycle is divided into two distinct classifications: NREM and REM.
 NREM or non-rapid eye movement dominates the night and is separated by repeating periods of REM or rapid eye movement sleep.
 The four stages of NREM sleep are responsible for the regulation of heart rate and breathing both of which provide restorative benefits to the body.
 During NREM sleep blood supply to muscles is increased and muscles become more relaxed promoting tissue repair and growth.
-Additionally, energy is being restored to the body and growth hormones are being released promoting increased muscle development.
+Additionally, energy is being restored to the body and muscle development is promoted.

-REM sleep increases these benefits by providing additional energy to the brain and body as well as replenishing hormone levels such as cortisol, leptin, and ghrelin that are depleted throughout the day.
+REM sleep increases these benefits by providing additional energy to the brain and body and replenishes cortisol, leptin, and ghrelin that are depleted throughout the day.
 Cortisol, at natural levels, promotes alertness and is active in the metabolism of fats, proteins, and carbohydrates within the body.
 Leptin and ghrelin are responsible for appetite sensations relating to hunger and feeling full.
 The combination of the effects of REM and NREM sleep promote overall general health that can aid in the process of weight loss.
 The disruption of this process leads to complications during the day that make weight loss more difficult and can actually contribute to weight gain.

 Sleeping habits can be improved to facilitate the benefits of sleep that play an important factor in weight loss.
 A regular sleep schedule combined with a ritualistic evening routine communicates to the body that rest is near.
 The evening routine should include a comfortable environment without the distractions contained in other rooms in a home.
 The bedroom should be set aside for sleep and not used as a home office or infiltrated with video games, computers, and televisions that often keep people occupied and awake far later into the night than intended.